Evaluation of LLM Chatbots for OSINT-based Cyber Threat Awareness: Results and Discussion

 \subsubsection{Execution time}

 In our findings, the execution times of the models varied significantly.
 The implementation process involves running LLMs on a GPU server, which requires several days of continuous execution.
 GPT4all took the longest, with a total execution time of 132 hours and five minutes.
 Falcon followed with 54 hours and 3 minutes.
 Stanford Alpaca completed its tasks in 15 hours and 48 minutes, while Dolly had a slightly shorter execution time of 13 hours and 38 minutes.
 ChatGPT-4 was more efficient, ranking third with an execution time of 11 hours and 50 minutes.
 The fastest among them was Alpaca-LoRA, with an execution time of 10 hours and 12 minutes.
 The models with versions of 30B and 65B parameters exhibit longer execution times when answering questions.
-An impressive aspect of the Alpaca-LoRA model with 65B parameters is that despite its significantly larger parameter count than Dolly, which has 7B and 12B parameters, both models exhibit equal execution times and F1-score.
+An impressive aspect of the Alpaca-LoRA model with 65B parameters is that despite its significantly larger parameter count than Dolly, which has 7B and 12B parameters, both models exhibit equal execution times and $\text{F}_1$ score.

+The last row of \autoref{tab:accuracy} is devoted to the multitask model \cite{dionisio2020towards} discussed in Section~\ref{RWo4cs} of the related work.
+Since this model achieves the best performance in OSINT-based CTI extraction, it was selected as the reference specialized model to evaluate the chatbots.
+Furthermore, the Twitter dataset employed for both this model and the chatbots is identical, guaranteeing a fair evaluation under comparable conditions.

-The last row of \autoref{tab:accuracy} is devoted to the multi-task model \cite{dionisio2020towards}, which we discuss in the related work section.
-This model is a Bidirectional Long Short-Term Memory (BiLSTM) trained for binary classification tasks, as well as NER.
-It achieved an accuracy of 0.94, which is equivalent to the accuracy of the ChatGPT model.
-However, the execution time is 43 minutes, which is much shorter than that of the chatbot models.
-We have highlighted this trained model for specific tasks due to its use of the same Twitter dataset introduced for training.
-It is included here as a baseline.
-Based on the experimental results, it is evident that ChatGPT with a context window size of 512 outperforms the open-source models in terms of the F1-score.
+This model is a Bidirectional Long Short-Term Memory (BiLSTM) trained for binary classification tasks and NER.
+It achieved an accuracy of 0.94, equivalent to the ChatGPT model's accuracy.
+However, the execution time is only 43 minutes, which is much shorter than the 11+ hours required by ChatGPT.
+Based on the experimental results, it is evident that ChatGPT, with a context window size of 512, outperforms the open-source models in terms of the $\text{F}_1$ score.
 One key contributing factor to this accuracy gap is the significantly larger context window size employed by the ChatGPT.